caleb-allen/audiojam-android/README.md

 also known as
 #Torchlight

-[Here](https://gfycat.com/bossyflamboyantblueandgoldmackaw) is a clip of the ultrasonic audio demodulation, using a Fast Fourier transform.
+[Here](https://photos.app.goo.gl/ekey5moPheYDoBMy9) is a clip of text data being transmitted as ultrasonic sound.
+The Android devices demodulate the data using a Fast Fourier transform.
 Audio was played from the speakers of a 2013 Macbook Pro.

-[Here](https://gfycat.com/dirtybreakablecottontail) is a clip of the audio signals triggering device actions.
-The receiving devices were two standard Android phones.
+[Here](https://photos.app.goo.gl/smLCRrFrZzKw1x3x8) is a video showing an audio signal triggering synchronized actions on two devices.
+The devices were two standard Android phones that received data only through the microphone.